| The

 Not counting one unfinished track ("The Godfather Does

-subsequently released as the A and B sides of a 45 single by Three Brothers, a
+tracks were subsequently released as the A and B sides of a 45 single by Three

-money on promotion so CTI just pressed enough copies to send to radio stations
+machine just pressed enough promotional copies to send to radio stations

 and called it a day, probably hoping that nobody would notice.